cu-boulder/shared-skills-git/README.md

   * https://github.com/MIT-IR: MIT IR, not much thats useful
   * https://github.com/nietsnel/institutional-research: An older repo explaining the value of R for an IR team
   * https://github.com/owid/covid-19-data/tree/master/public/data COVID-19 Data
+2. Somebody with the handle jbryer crearted a R library for downloading data from IPEDS.
+The code is [here](https://github.com/jbryer/ipeds), if you look at the issues you'll see a few people have run into a problems and has asked for help.
-2. My personal github account is somethign I use to share code that I think might be useful to others.
+3. I use my personal Github account to share code that I think might be useful to others.
 The examples below show projects that have comments, issues, and have been used by other people.
-  * In my personal github account I posted a project for visualing the output from a kind of neural network [here](https://github.com/geoss/som_visualization_r).
+I posted a project for visualing the output from a kind of neural network [here](https://github.com/geoss/som_visualization_r).
 That public repository attracted some conversation [here](https://github.com/geoss/som_visualization_r/issues?q=).
-At one point recently the code broke and some guy in the Netherlands fixed it.
+At one point recently the code broke and some guy in the Netherlands fixed it.  by clicking on number next to the fork symbol I can see who has been using the code.

-  * An example of a tool I made to process census data [here](https://github.com/geoss/censumander).
-It has a bug and needs to be updated, and the issues reflect this.
+## Do Stuff
+# Workflow

+1. Clone the github repo
+2. Create a new branch called lastname_firstname (e.g. dylan_bob)
+3. Edit the readme file by 1) answering the questions directly below your name and 2) removing your name from the Up Next List.
+4. Commit and push the changes to personally named branch (e.g. dylan_bob)
+5. Create a pull request so that Brad or others can review the code changes.
+Brad will "merge" your pull request with the "master" branch.
+7. Delete your branch
+8. Contact the next person on the list by creating an issue

+# Up Next
+Alex Viggio<br/>
+Brad  Weiner<br/>
+Molly Doyle<br/>
+Seth Spielman<br/>
+Renae Dahiya<br/>
+Robert Stubbs<br/>
+Sarah Banchefsky<br/>
+Sarah Baumann<br/>
+Frances Costa<br/>
+Vince Darcangelo<br/>
+Mari Dark<br/>
+Don Elsborg<br/>
+Fanchon Finucane<br/>
+Ulises Guzman Sol<br/>
+Kevin Hemer<br/>
+Vance Howard<br/>
+Jessica Keating<br/>
+Harish Kodali<br/>
+Danielle Lyles<br/>
+Amy Nakatani<br/>
+David Ottermann<br/>
+Blake Redabaugh<br/>
+Perry Sailor<br/>
+Peter  Shaffery<br/>
+Erika Swain<br/>